n2b4f/password-nostore/readme.md

 ## After install user like that
     pns -f .password-nostore/myfolders/myfiles

-For using clipboard you need to install xclip or xsel or wl-clipboard (for wayland) to our system.
+For using clipboard you need to install xclip or xsel or wl-clipboard (for wayland) to your system.
 You can do this like `sudo apt-get install xclip` or `sudo apt-get install xsel` or `sudo apt install wl-clipboard`